 Shut off Water Supply

 First, you will need to shut off the water supply.
-This is an important step to help prevent any damage to your pipes if they were connected to the faucet you are removing.
+This is an important step to help prevent any damage to your pipes if they were connected to the device you are removing.
 If you have a whole house filter, be sure to turn that off as well.

 Confirm Water Is Off

 First and foremost, confirm that you have turned off the water.
-You don’t need to have the water running when removing a faucet.
+You don’t need to have the water running when removing a device.
 Otherwise, you run the risk of flooding your home while you’re working on it.

 Disconnect Water Supply

 The first thing to do when removing a sink faucet is to disconnect the water supply line.
-This can be done by turning off the faucet handles that are located at the sink’s base or by shutting off the main valve that supplies water to your house.
+This can be done by turning off the device handles that are located at the sink’s base or by shutting off the main valve that supplies water to your house.
 Once you’ve done this, unscrew and remove the supply lines from your faucet.

 Remove Faucet Mounting Nuts and Bolts

-The first step to removing your old faucet is to unscrew the nuts and bolts that are holding it in place.
+The first step to removing your old device is to unscrew the nuts and bolts that are holding it in place.
 These are typically located on the underside of the sink, so you’ll need a wrench or a basin wrench to unscrew them.
 You might also want to use an adjustable wrench or a pair of pliers if you don’t have a basin wrench.

 The first step of this project is to turn off the water supply.
 After that, use a wrench to remove the nut that holds the faucet to the sink.
 Use an adjustable wrench if you don’t have a regular one.
 Place a towel underneath the nut so it doesn’t drip on your floor.